Quantitative analysis of fluctuating hydrodynamics in uniform shear flow: Shear-Rate Dependence of Observed Viscosity

 \section{Shear-Rate Dependence of Observed Viscosity}

 We finally address the shear-rate dependence of the observed viscosity.
-While the FNS theory successfully captures anomalous transport near thermal equilibrium, it breaks down under strong uniform shear.
-In this section, we discuss the boundaries within which the FNS prediction remains valid.
+The RG prediction reviewed in the previous section relies on a near-equilibrium treatment of hydrodynamic fluctuations and is therefore expected to break down under strong uniform shear.
+In this section, we identify the regime in which the near-equilibrium RG prediction remains valid.
+The discussion below follows Ref.~\cite{Ortiz_de_Zarate2019-pp}.